-This report presents counts and rates of fatal crashes, fatalities and hospitalised injuries from road traffic crashes in which one or more heavy vehicles were involved.
+This report presents counts and rates of fatalities, fatal crashes, and hospitalised injuries from road crashes in which one or more heavy vehicles (heavy trucks or buses) were involved.

-- Approximately 490 heavy truck occupants are hospitalised from crashes each year (most are truck drivers) and 30 per cent of cases are categorised with High-threat-to-life injuries.
+- Approximately 500 heavy truck occupants are hospitalised from road crashes each year.
+Of these, approximately 30 per cent are categorised with High-threat-to-life injuries.

-- 30 people were killed in crashes involving buses in 2017.
-There was no clear trend over the decade, although an increase is apparent during the last five years.
+- In 2018, 18 people were killed in crashes involving buses.
+There was a declining trend over the first half of the decade and a slight increase during the last five years.